OpenDataforWeb3/Resources/docs/faq.md

 TrueBlocks engineers will be available on the DataBuilder Hackathon OpenData Community Discord.

 TrueBlocks documentation which explains much more about how to build and contribute to the shared “unchained” index as well as how to use TrueBlocks and the index for data analysis is available here: [https://trueblocks.io/docs/]( https://trueblocks.io/docs/)

+##  Who can use Trueblock with Gitcoin?

+Anyone who is involved in the Gitcoin grants process can use Trueblock to provide transparency and accountability in their projects.
+This includes grantees, grant makers, and anyone else who is interested in tracking the progress of Gitcoin grants.

+## What are the benefits of using Trueblock with Gitcoin?

+By using Trueblock with Gitcoin, grantees can increase transparency and accountability in their projects, and Gitcoin can ensure that funds are being used effectively.
+Some of the key benefits include:
+(i) Increased transparency: Trueblock allows grantees to report on their progress and for Gitcoin to verify that progress, providing a more transparent view of how funds are being used.
+(ii) Improved accountability: Trueblock helps to ensure that grantees are using funds as intended and making progress on their projects, which helps to improve accountability in the grants process.
+(iii) Better project management: By using Trueblock, grantees can more effectively track their progress and make adjustments as needed, improving the overall management of their projects.

 ##  What is a Sybil Attack and why we should fight it?